R I M Aminur Rashid: Notable contribution in superfluid physics: Evans–Rashid transition

-During the 1970s, R. I. M. Aminur Rashid collaborated with W. A. B. Evans on a many-body theoretical approach to superfluidity.
+During the 1970s, Rashid collaborated with W. A. B. Evans on a many-body theoretical approach to superfluidity.
 In 1973, they published “A conserving approximation evaluation of superfluid density within the pair theory of superfluids”, in which they developed a linear-response framework using pairing (two-particle) propagators to compute the superfluid density in interacting Bose or Fermi systems, ensuring conservation laws in the approximations.

 They further presented an extended exposition in a chapter in Low Temperature Physics — LT13.

 In later literature, the term Evans–Rashid transition is used to denote a BCS-like “pair condensation” instability in bosonic systems: under effective attractive interactions, the critical condition is when the two-particle (pair) susceptibility diverges, analogous to how BCS superconductivity arises in fermions.
 Some analyses (e.g. Stoof 1994) apply this concept to dilute Bose gases with negative scattering length, discussing whether such a pairing transition could precede or compete with Bose–Einstein condensation.

 Subsequent works have explored stability, collapse, and the region of metastability of the Evans–Rashid paired phase (e.g. in weakly attractive Bose gases) and studied how it is suppressed or preempted by mechanical collapse or first-order transitions in realistic systems.

-Thus, Rashid’s coauthored work is regarded as part of the theoretical underpinning of the Evans–Rashid pairing transition idea in bosonic many-body physics.
+Thus, Rashid's coauthored work is regarded as part of the theoretical underpinning of the Evans–Rashid pairing transition idea in bosonic many-body physics.